-Getting cabin fever during lockdown?
-It is now more important than ever to get out and about for some fresh air and activity.
-To get you started with a little inspiration, we have listed some of the top outdoor activities to do in Kilkenny this Spring.
+Get out and about and enjoy some fresh air and adventure in Kilkenny this summer.
+To get you started with a little inspiration, we have listed some of the top outdoor activities to do in Kilkenny this summer.

 Forest walks & parklands